Skip to content

 # Launch python http server

-echo "running python http-server on kouizine site directory..."
+echo "starting python http-server on port 8000..."

 run_cmd python -m http.server 8000 -d ./site